 So how does this help?
 It lets you know which inventory products you need to prioritize over others.
 If product A is running low, then you know that you need to restock it immediately.
 On the other hand, product C does not require to be immediately replenished when it reaches below safety stock levels.
 With this information, you can strategically account for your inventory in a way to optimize your inventory and sales.

-Just-in time stock helps maximize your inventory efficiency.
+Just-in-time stock helps maximize your inventory efficiency.
 Instead of overstocking your product, you are ordering inventory just in time when they are needed.
-This allows you to minimize excess inventory and reduce storage cost.
+This allows you to minimize excess inventory and reduce storage costs.
 You have inventory just in time to fulfill customer demand so your inventory does not become dead stocks.

 However, it is a tricky inventory management strategy to implement.
 It requires a coordinated effort from all over the supply chain to synchronize inventory with customer demand.
 It might be risky, but the strategy allows your business to increase sales and reduce overhead costs at the same time.